 Millions of key workers have kept the country going when most of us were told to stay home for our own safety.
 And there have been many people who volunteered to help people in their communities who needed help or support.
 We think that what these people have done makes them heroes, so Royal Mail wants to honour them by producing a set of eight stamps.

-All children aged 4-14 from across the UK (except residents of the Isle of Man and Channel Islands) can enter the competition through their school, or independently from a school with permission from an adult.
+All children aged 4-14 from across the UK (except residents of the Isle of Man and Channel Islands) were able to enter the competition through their school, or independently from a school with permission from an adult.

-The closing date for entries is 5pm on Friday 28th May 2021.
+The closing date for entries was 5pm on Friday 28th May 2021.

 Great prizes to be won